Indeed, even time is a social construction. This point is well-illustrated by our bi-yearly clock-switching ritual in the name of “daylight savings.”

 But I know it will work.
 We will (almost) all set our watches one hour slow, and we will (almost) all start doing (almost) everything one hour later, by the sun, compared to what we would have done if we hadn’t changed our watches.
 But why?

 Why?
 Because, as I’m sure Rowe’s well aware, collective agreements matter.
 In this case, you’ll be early!
 For everything!
 Doctor’s appointments, classes, meetings, dates… you’ll show up for lunch and the restaurant will still be closed… you’ll drop off your kid and the school won’t be open… you’ll arrive at happy hour and the drinks will be full price!
 Tragedy!
 You’ll get fired for leaving work early everyday and piss off your spouse with an alarm clock that goes off an hour before it needs to.
-There are real consequences, in other words, for deviating from the norm… even when it is a total fabrication.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+There are real consequences, in other words, for deviating from the norm… even when it is a total fabrication.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.